 - 2 1/2 tablespoons meringue powder

-- 1/4 cup water and more if needed
+- 3 tablespoons water and more if needed

-- Combine all ingredients in the bowl of an electric mixer fitted with the paddle attachment.
-Mix on low speed until smooth and creamy, about 8 to 10 minutes.
+- Combine the sugar and meringue powder in the bowl of an electric mixer fitted with the paddle attachment.
+Mix on low speed until well combined.

-- Next add a clear extract to make your frosting take on different flavors if you want to.
-This is also when you will want to color the frosting as well if you are going to color it.
+- Next, add a clear extract to make your frosting take on different flavors if you want to.

 - Color icing with desired food colors by blending a drop of coloring into the icing.
 Gradually blend additional drops until you achieve the desired color.